RayaneCTX/ECE264-Summer-2021/PA04/README.md

 # Programming Assignment IV

+*Last modified: 07/04/2021 at 5:30PM*

 ## Goals

-The goals of this assignments are:
+Your goals in this assignments are:

-* To get you familiar with C structs,
+* To build famliarity with using structs,
+* To learn how to setup your own Makefile,
+* To learn how to design your own unit test suite,

-* To get you familiar with C dynamic memory management using `malloc()` and `free()`.
+* To learn about dynamic memory and how to use `malloc`/`free`.

 ## Structure

 The structure of the code for this assignment is as follows:

-* `src` contains 3 files: `count_words.c` contains 4 functions you need to fill in.
-`count_words.h` and `main.c` are already completed, and you should not modify them.

-* `tests` contains a test file for each function you should implement.
+* `src`: count.c contains four functions you need to implement. count.h contains the declarations for the functions in count.c, as well as the declaration for the `WordCount` struct.
+You'll want to refer to this file often since you will be using this structure in your code.
+        The main.c file contains template code that you can use and modify to do some quick testing of your code.
+Thorough testing should be implemented and maintained inside of your unit test files.

+* `tests`:  there are three unit testing files, one for each of the functions you have to implement excluding `free_count_array` (since there isn't much in the way of testing that).
+The unit testing files as given to you are just skeleton files.
+We are getting to the point were you are expected to build your own testing suite for the assignments.

 ## Background

 ### Structs

-Struct is a user-define data type available in C that allows to combine variables of different types into a single type.
+This assignment requires you to work with a very basic C struct.
+Use this assignment as a way to get familiar with that.
+Future assignments will make much more complex use of structures.

 ### Dynamic Memory Allocation